 - ½ red bell pepper cut into a ¼” dice

 - 1 red chili pepper finely diced

 - 1 lime zested and juiced

-In a medium bowl combine the diced, mango, pineapple, bell peppers, red onion, jalapeño and chili pepper.
+- In a medium bowl combine the diced, mango, pineapple, bell pepper, red onion, jalapeño and chili pepper.
 Toss to combine.

-Add the lime zest and juice, cilantro and mint.
+- Add the lime zest, lime juice and cilantro.
 Toss to combine.

-Use a microplane grater to grate the ginger onto a cutting board.
-Carefully scoop the ginger pulp into your hand or into a fine mesh sieve.
-Squeeze the pulp over a small bowl to capture all the ginger juice.
+- Use a microplane grater to grate the ginger onto a cutting board.
+Carefully scoop the ginger pulp into a fine mesh sieve.
+Rest the sieve over a small bowl and press on the ginger pulp to press out the juices and capture it in the bowl.
 Discard the ginger solids.
 Add the juice to the salsa and toss to combine.

 - Taste for seasonings adding salt and freshly ground pepper if desired.

 - Serve with chicken, pork, fish or shellfish.